What follows is the first in our series of “Ask Elaine” posts:

 In truth, a question about “learning styles” is really a question about personality type theory generally.
 The act of “learning” is uniquely reserved for living things, and at this stage of history, we as human beings have differentiated ourselves from other living beings (note I did not imply a value statement about our evolution as being “ahead of” or “better than” any other living thing) through the development of preferential modes of learning specific to our given type.
 In fact, most of Jung’s work on type theory hinges on the question of how people (a) acquire information (aka Perceive) and (b) process information (aka Judge).

 Let’s begin by discussing the learning differences between Perceiving dominants (Se, Ne, Si, and Ni) and Judging dominants (Te, Fe, Ti, and Fi).
 Learning is a two-fold process; it involves both being able to collect information as well as process, or organize, it.
 Where Perceiving dominants (or EP and IJ types) have the edge, not surprisingly, is in the ability to collect information.
 At play for Perceiving dominants is both their conscious dominant perceiving function, which is generally aware of the perceiving it’s doing, as well as subconscious inferior perceiving (the dichotomous opposite of the dominant Se, Ne, Si, or Ni function) to which they are relatively unaware.
 For Perceiving types, learning need not necessarily be “formal” since the act of perceiving is such a natural and intuitive process occurring since childhood.
 Dominant perceiving has no “off switch” – it simply exists and remains open to information whether in the classroom or not.
-Visually speaking, we could conceive of the Perceiving dominant’s functional stack as being like an hourglass which is open at both ends – it constantly collects and sifts information, and usually without deference to whether the information is purposive or “useful” to some constructive end or not.
+Visually speaking, we could conceive of the Perceiving dominant’s function stack as being like an hourglass which is open at both ends – it constantly collects and sifts information, and usually without deference to whether the information is purposive or “useful” to some constructive end or not.

 While dominant Perceivers’ information gathering skills are generally superior to dominant Judgers, where they usually get tripped up is in the application and dedication to a productive use of that knowledge.
 In less flattering terms, they are sometimes characterized as “lazy.”
 I have witnessed several accounts of naturally brilliant Perceiving dominants (the amount of information that they have managed to collect over a lifetime would amaze you), who regularly performed behind other Judging dominant students academically because they simply lacked the drive and dedication to study or complete projects on time.